Ivory Coast goalkeeper to miss African Cup with doping ban - NewsBreak

 Ivory Coast goalkeeper to miss African Cup with doping ban

+ZURICH -- Ivory Coast will be without goalkeeper Sylvain Gbohouo for the African Cup of Nations after he was provisionally suspended by...www.dailyherald.com

-ZURICH (AP) — Ivory Coast will be without goalkeeper Sylvain Gbohouo for the African Cup of Nations after he was provisionally suspended by FIFA for doping.
+ZURICH -- Ivory Coast will be without goalkeeper Sylvain Gbohouo for the African Cup of Nations after he was provisionally suspended by...www.dailyherald.com

-The governing body of soccer confirmed Gbohouo’s suspension on Tuesday, a day before Ivory Coast plays its opening game of the tournament against Equatorial Guinea.

-FIFA didn’t give any more details about the ban, saying it couldn’t comment further because “proceedings are ongoing.”

 Comments / 0